‘A caged bird can still sing’: Activist Stan Swamy writes on life in jail

 The 83-year old activist penned a letter thanking people for showing solidarity to mark his 100 days of custody.

-Jailed human rights activist wrote to his acquaintances, expressing gratitude for the solidarity shown by people, to mark 100 days of him being in custody.
+Jailed human rights activist Stan Swamy wrote to his acquaintances, expressing gratitude for the solidarity shown by people, to mark 100 days of him being in custody.
 “At times, news of such solidarity has given me immense strength and courage, especially when the only thing certain in prison is uncertainty,” he wrote in a letter.
 “Life here is on a day-to-day basis.”

 Swamy, 83, sent the letter on January 22 to a few of his friends, supporters and the non-government body National Confederation of Human Rights Organisations, according to The Telegraph.
 The content of the letter was shared on the Twitter handle of Social Justice and Ecology Secretariat.